Denmark summons US envoy after report of Americans carrying out influence operations in Greenland

 COPENHAGEN, Denmark — (AP) — Denmark's foreign minister had the top U.S. diplomat in the country summoned for talks after the main national broadcaster reported Wednesday that at least three people with connections to President Donald Trump have been carrying out covert influence operations in Greenland.

+Trump has repeatedly said he seeks U.S. jurisdiction over Greenland, a vast, semi-autonomous territory of Denmark.
+He has not ruled out military force to take control of the mineral-rich, strategically located Arctic island.

-Greenland, a huge semi-autonomous Danish territory in the Arctic, is coveted by Trump.
-Denmark, a NATO ally of the United States, and Greenland have said the island is not for sale and condemned reports of the U.S. gathering intelligence there.
+Denmark, a NATO ally of the U.S., and Greenland have said the island is not for sale and condemned reports of the U.S. gathering intelligence there.

 “We are aware that foreign actors continue to show an interest in Greenland and its position in the Kingdom of Denmark,” Danish Foreign Minister Lars Løkke Rasmussen said in a statement emailed by his ministry.
 “It is therefore not surprising if we experience outside attempts to influence the future of the Kingdom in the time ahead.”